shaierl/openu-dl/README.md

 Important Note:
 ---------------
     The Usage of this script is intended for perosnal usage only!
-All the copyrights of the videos are belongs to Open-U The Downloaded videos should not be shared!
+    All the copyrights of the videos are belongs to Open-U.
+    The Downloaded videos should not be shared!

 Requirments:
 ------------